appbaseio/reactive-manual/content/docs/range-components/SingleDropdownRange.md

 - **className** `String`
     CSS class to be injected on the component container.
 - **style** `Object`
-    CSS styles to be applied to the **MultiDropdownRange** component.
+    CSS styles to be applied to the **SingleDropdownRange** component.
 - **customQuery** `Function`
     takes **value** and **props** as parameters and **returns** the data query to be applied to the component, as defined in Elasticsearch v2.4 Query DSL.
-    `Note:` customQuery is called on value changes in the **MultiDropdownRange** component as long as the component is a part of `react` dependency of at least one other component.
+    `Note:` customQuery is called on value changes in the **SingleDropdownRange** component as long as the component is a part of `react` dependency of at least one other component.
 - **beforeValueChange** `Function`
     is a callback function which accepts component's future **value** as a parameter and **returns** a promise.
 It is called everytime before a component's value changes.
 The promise, if and when resolved, triggers the execution of the component's query and if rejected, kills the query execution.
 This method can act as a gatekeeper for query execution, since it only executes the query after the provided promise has been resolved.
 - **onValueChange** `Function`
     is a callback function which accepts component's current **value** as a parameter.
 It is called everytime the component's value changes.
 This prop is handy in cases where you want to generate a side-effect on value selection.
-For example: You want to show a pop-up modal with the valid discount coupon code(s) when range item(s) is/are selected in a "Prices" MultiDropdownRange.
+For example: You want to show a pop-up modal with the valid discount coupon code when a range item is selected in a "Prices" SingleDropdownRange.
 - **onQueryChange** `Function`
     is a callback function which accepts component's **prevQuery** and **nextQuery** as parameters.
 It is called everytime the component's query changes.
 This prop is handy in cases where you want to generate a side-effect whenever the component's query would change.